efeelize/eng/bec/speaking_notes.md

 ### 3)reducing overheads
 - cut down->cost of raw materials->product prices->cost conscious
-- companies like to work with good suppliers/good quality with reasonable prices
+- companies like to work with good suppliers/good quality with reasonable prices/alternative suppliers/price list
 - efficient production line->well-trained workers/low physical stress and strain/otherwise high turnover rate
 - staff into reduction project,to see their contributions into overheads control